codaco/Server/Readme.md

-# Hello
+# This repository has moved

-You are probably looking for <https://github.com/complexdatacollective/Server>
+You can find the code for Network Canvas Server at <https://github.com/complexdatacollective/Server>.